Clinic Privacy Notice

 Information about Twitter Privacy Policies can be found at: https://help.twitter.com/en/rules-and-policies#twitter-rules

-I will use the contact details you provide to us to contact you to progress your application.
+- I will use the contact details you provide to contact you to progress your application.
 I will use the other information you provide to assess your suitability for the role you have applied for.

-I do not collect more information than I need to fulfil our stated purposes and will not retain it for longer than is necessary.
+- I do not collect more information than I need to fulfil the stated purposes and will not retain it for longer than is necessary.

 You may therefore be required to provide the following and I may take copies: